sundews/Sundew.Packaging/README.md

 - **SbpApiKey** = specifies the NuGet api key
 - **SbpSymbolApiKey** = specifies the NuGet symbols api key
 - **SbpPrereleaseVersioningMode** = specifies the mode for versioning prerelease versions:
+  - **Automatic** = (default) increments the patch part with 1, if the stable version already exists.
+  - **IncrementPatch** = increments the patch part with 1.
   - **NoChange** = does not change the version number.
-  - **IncrementPatch** = (default) increments the patch part with 1.
-- **AllowLocalSource** = (default: true) specifies whether local source is allowed.
-Usefull for CI environment to disable local source if none of the stage where matched.
+- **SbpAllowLocalSource** = (default: true) specifies whether local source is allowed.
+Usefull for CI environments to disable local source if none of the stages where matched.

 ### **5.2 Build output**
 The build also outputs MSBuild TaskItems:<br>